5.2 Initial Child Protection Conference

 Purpose of the Initial Child Protection Conference

 In some cases, it may be appropriate to develop a Child Protection Plan for only one (or more) of the children within a household.
-If significant concerns arise subsequently about a sibling (or others in the household), a further Initial Conference must be held.
+Futher information on implementing a Child Protection Plan can be found at Chapter 6 - The Child Protection Plan If significant concerns arise subsequently about a sibling (or others in the household), a further Initial Conference must be held.
 Where practicable, it should be combined with the Child Protection Review Conference concerning the child who already has a Child Protection Plan.

 Timing of Initial Child Protection Conference